 Make-up exams are possible, but they are the exception.
-The student must call or contact the faculty secretary at (574) 520-4382 or contact the faculty member directly, no later than one hour before the exam is to be given.
+The student must call or contact the faculty member directly, no later than one hour before the exam is to be given.
 The student must leave their name and phone number.
-Failure to notify the secretary or faculty member will result in a "0" for that exam.
+Failure to notify the faculty member will result in a "0" for that exam.
 Faculty will decide on the type of examination to be given to the student who is unable to take the original examination.

 - 1. Examinations will be scheduled, and dates will be posted in the syllabus. - 2.
 All students are required to take all examinations. - 3.
 The proctor of the examinations will: - a.
 Ensure students have logged in properly and received passwords. - b.
 Give any instructions and corrections verbally prior to commencement of the exam. - c.
-Write corrections on the chalkboard. - d.
+Write corrections on the whiteboard. - d.
 Not answer any questions during exam time regarding exam questions nor define any terms. - 4.
 The student(s) taking the examinations will: - a.
 Arrive at the designated room on time. - b.
 Be the only persons allowed in the classroom. - c.
 Leave all books, coats, purses, etc., securely in an area designated by proctor.
 This policy also applies to exam hand-back sessions.
 Note taking is not permitted during exam hand-back sessions. - d.
 Turn cell phones and smart watches off and place securely away from the testing area. - e.
 Remove hats, hoodies, and jackets with large pockets. - f.
 Only use freestanding pocket calculators or the calculator function in ExamSoft.
 Cell phones cannot be used as a calculator. - g.
-Refrain from suspicious behaviors such as talking, looking around the room, looking at another student, or glancing at other computer screens. - h.
+Refrain from suspicious behaviors such as talking, looking around the room, looking at/talking to another student, or glancing at other computer screens. - h.
 Place themselves in a position or space in the test room to avoid the appearance of cheating.
 Often seating assignments will be made for exams. - i.
-Refrain from opening any computer program other than the one to take the exam; this includes e- mail, internet, and cell phones.
-ExamSoft/Examplify locks down other programs.
-Your exam will be removed, and you will receive a zero "0" if there is evidence of cheating. - j.
+Refrain from opening any computer program other than the one to take the exam; this includes email, internet, and cell phones.
+ExamSoft/Examplify locks down other programs. - j.
 Report any misconduct or annoying behavior to the proctor during the exam so appropriate action may be taken. - k.
 Make sure answers are uploaded in ExamSoft. - I. Refrain from discussing exam content with class members.
 Faculty may provide immediate exam review through ExamSoft; others will provide an opportunity to review exams when all students have taken the exam. - 5.
-Those students coming late will:
+Those students coming late will: - a.
+Wait until all initial directions are given and questions answered. - b.
+Be given no additional verbal directions. - c.
+Be given no extension beyond the time allotted for the exam.